 Packages will be available for pickup after noon on Saturday, April 4* and 25*.
 At 2:00 P.M. and 3:30 P.M. on the day of pickup, see a demonstration on installing package bees.
 Conveniently located in the exact center of Montgomery County near Valley Forge, Norristown, and Lansdale turnpike exits.
 Package includes 3-pound workers with Italian queen.

 This course is scheduled for five Sunday sessions from February thru July at Worcester Honey Farm.
 Only 25 people for each group of classes will be accepted and advance registration is required.

-Click here for more Hands-On Beekeeping information and registration form.
+Click here for more Hands-On Beekeeping information.

 Web Site: www.pabeekeeper.com